RedisBloom/RedisBloom/docs/Quick_Start.md

 ## Download

-A pre-compiled version can be downloaded from [RedisLabs download center](https://redislabs.com/download-center/modules/).
+A pre-compiled version can be downloaded from [Redis download center](https://redis.com/download-center/modules/).

 ## Building